 When people think of camping, they often think of their childhood adventures, perhaps sleeping in the back yard.
 Often your “gear” was simply a sleeping bag on the ground.
 Many times your outdoor escapades ended with you heading to your bedroom and its nice, warm bed.
 Remember getting chilled sometime before dawn?
-Well, the main reason you got chilled is because you probably didn’t have an insulating pad under your sleeping bag.
+Well, the main reason you got chilled is that you probably didn’t have an insulating pad under your sleeping bag.

 Contrary to what most people believe, a sleeping pad isn’t just for softening the earth beneath you; it’s to provide insulation against the cold of the ground.
 Even in summertime, the ground is cooler than the air temperature.
 As you can read in the section on Sleeping Bags, insulation is provided by loft.
 While in a sleeping bag, the loft is compressed beneath you.
 This puts your body almost directly against the ground, where the coolness transfers itself to you.
 The purpose of the sleeping pad is to provide that insulation.
 There are several options available to you which are described below.